 We have represented numerous clients who have received serious and life-threatening injuries that can occur due to motor vehicle accidents, commercial truck collisions, SUV rollover crashes, as well as those cases involving uninsured and underinsured drivers.
 Lebowitz & Mzhen welcomes calls on our toll-free phone line at 1-800-654-1949.
 If you or a loved one has been hurt in a personal injury accident, please feel free to call and schedule a complimentary, no-obligation consultation with our legal experts.

-The primary legal offices of Lebowitz & Mzhen, LLC, are located in Owings Mills, Maryland, about 16 miles outside of Baltimore.
+The primary legal offices of Lebowitz & Mzhen Personal Injury Lawyers, are located in Owings Mills, Maryland, about 16 miles outside of Baltimore.
 Our firm is situated at 10 Crossroads Drive, Suite 105, Owings Mills, MD, 21117, and can be reached by taking the Jones Falls Expressway to I-695 West.
 After merging onto I-695 West/ Baltimore Beltway Outer Loop going toward Pikesville, travel 4.4 miles and take the MD-140 North exit (Exit 20) toward Garrison.
 Turn right onto Reisterstown Road/MD-140 West, and go another 1.3 miles to Crossroads Drive.
 Turn left and then take the first right onto Park Center Court.
 Make a left at the first available street into the parking lot that serves our offices.
 Our offices are located conveniently on the ground floor, Suite 105.